Best Places For Wreck Diving

-The site of Abu Nuhas, slightly south of Thistlegorm, features 4 famous wrecks accessible to divers, the Giannis D, Carnatic, Chrisoula K, and Kimon M. These offer several penetration opportunities and many swim throughs, as well as the chance to view life such Lionfish, Triggerfish and Dolphins.
+The site of Abu Nuhas, slightly south of Thistlegorm, features 4 famous wrecks accessible to divers, the Giannis D, Carnatic, Chrisoula K, and Kimon M. These offer several penetration opportunities and many swim-throughs, as well as the chance to view life such Lionfish, Triggerfish, and Dolphins.

-For those that like to have mix of dive experiences, Emperor Elite offer the 'Reefs and Wrecks' trip which gives divers the best of both worlds.
-Not only will you visit the famous wrecks of the north such as the Giannis D, Carnatic and Thistlegorm, you will also visit the stunning reefs of Shark and Yolanda at Ras Mohammed, and the Straits of Gubal.
-The perfect mix for reef and wreck lovers alike.
+For those who like to have a mix of dive experiences, Emperor Elite offers the Reefs and Wrecks trip, which gives divers the best of both worlds.
+Not only will you visit the famous wrecks of the north, such as the Giannis D, Carnatic, and Thistlegorm, but you will also visit the stunning reefs of Shark and Yolanda at Ras Mohammed and the Straits of Gubal—the perfect mix for reef and wreck lovers alike.

+The stunning turquoise islands, cobalt blue lagoons, and a seemingly endless number of outstanding dive sites that form part of Micronesia in the Western Pacific ensure that this remote region is a favorite of many scuba divers.
+It also features numerous Second World War wrecks, many of which can be dived while on a liveaboard dive tour.
 The famous Iro Maru wreck is located in the Palau region of Micronesia.
-It's a large freighter that was sunk in 1944, and has since become the home to a vast array of marine life.
-Several structures such as guns and king posts can still be seen, with many forms of coral, macro life and reef fish covering the entire ship.
+It's a large freighter that was sunk in 1944 and has since become the home to a vast array of marine life.
+Several structures, such as guns and king posts, can still be seen, with many forms of coral, macro life, and reef fish covering the entire ship.

 Philippines - Coron